What Is Depression?

 Several different types of mood disorders exist.

 Clinical depression affects about 19 million Americans annually, and it is estimated to contribute to half of all suicides.
-About 5% to 10% of women and 2% to 5% of men experience at least one major depressive episode during their adult life.
-Depression affects people of all races, incomes, and ages, but it is 3 to 5 times more common in elderly people than in young people.
+Up to 10 percent of people experience at least one major depressive episode during their adult life.
+Depression affects people of all races, incomes, and ages, but it is more common in elderly people than in young people.

 The good news is that depression can be diagnosed and treated effectively in most people.
 The biggest barrier to overcome is recognizing that someone is depressed and seeking appropriate treatment.
 Clinical depression always requires attention from a medical or mental health professional.